BabbleSim/BabbleSim.github.io/faq.md

 ## Frequently asked questions

-### Does the 2G4 Phy simulation support LE Coded Phy
+### Does the 2G4 Phy simulation support LE Coded Phy?

 No. Today only 1 and 2Mbps BLE modulations are supported, as well as 2, 3 & 4Mbps propietary modulations.